Dftevn/dftevn-website/_members/hayk-zakaryan.md

   orcid: 0000-0002-6105-3013
 ---

-Hayk Ashot Zakaryan is the head of the Computational Materials Science Laboratory at the Research Institute for Physics at Yerevan State University.
-He was born in 1991 and has pursued an extensive education in pysics at Yerevan State University, where he earned his Bachelor's (2008-2012), Master's (2012-2014), and PhD (2014-2017).
-In 2017, he got his PhD physical sciences under the supervision of Vladimir Aroutiounian.
-His research focuses on materials for energy applications and chemical sensing using computational methods.
+Hayk Zakaryan is a Ph.D and P.I at &quot;Computational Materials Science Laboratory&quot;.
+His
+main research areas are the discovery and design of new battery, 2D and superhard materials.